imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 # Secure client side file upload (beta)

 You can upload files to the ImageKit.io media library directly from the client-side in Javascript or any client side application using [JSON Web Token (JWT) authentication](secure-client-side-file-upload.md#json-web-token-jwt-generation-for-client-side-file-upload).
-You will need to implement a backed server to generate jwt token to authenticate the request as shown [here](secure-client-side-file-upload.md#how-to-implement-authenticationendpoint-endpoint).
+You must implement a backed server to generate a JWT token to authenticate the request, as shown [here](secure-client-side-file-upload.md#how-to-implement-authenticationendpoint-endpoint).

 You can use ImageKit's [JavaScript](https://github.com/imagekit-developer/imagekit-javascript) to get started quickly.
 See [example usage](secure-client-side-file-upload.md#examples).